 If you’re reading this, we’re guessing you’re on the hunt for water-resistant wood flooring.
 And if so, we applaud you!
 Hardwood floors are absolutely gorgeous, but water-resistance is a must if you have young children, pets, or just a talent for spilling things (guilty).

 But of course, wood flooring isn’t typically waterproof.
 When water is introduced to wood, it can warp and buckle, leaving a nasty-looking floor in its place.
 It’s truly heartbreaking.
-Luckily, there are some types of wood flooring that are water-resistant—as well as some new brand-name products that are virtually waterproof!
+Luckily, there are some types of wood flooring that are water-resistant—as well as some new brand-name products that qualify as totally waterproof wood flooring!

 We’ll even go into a few other materials that are durable and can withstand plenty of water.
 Yeah, we’ll just say it in advance—you are so welcome!